 - payments split and paid into 2 bank accounts instead of one

-You can ask for an Alternative Payment Arrangement at your new claim interview onwards, although one can only be put in place following the end of your first assessment period.
+You can ask for an Alternative Payment Arrangement at any time from your new claim interview onwards, although one can only be put in place following the end of your first assessment period.
 Speak to your work coach or contact the Department for Work and Pensions for more information.